 The main purpose of this course is to provide an overview of the protection of human rights and fundamental freedoms in Europe.
 What are human rights, what is their scope, how are they balanced against public policy aims, by which means are they protected?
 Do we have common standards throughout Europe?
-What is the impact of human rights on diverse – and often controversial – issues like abortion, euthanasia, public access to secret files, school discipline, transsexuality or the combat of terrorism?
-Can international organisations, such as the Council of Europe, respond effectively to large-scale violations of human rights?
-In answering these questions – and many others – we will lay particular emphasis on the European Convention on Human Rights and the case law of the European Court of Human Rights.
+In seeking an answer to these questions – and many others – we focus on the European Convention on Human Rights and the case-law of the European Court of Human Rights.

-It is impossible to discuss all details of the Strasbourg case law – for instance, in the year 2008 alone the Court decided some 50,000 cases!
-We will therefore attempt to cover the most important cases that have come before the Court.
+It is impossible to discuss all details of the Strasbourg case-law – for instance, in the year 2010 alone the Court adopted well over 41 183 admissibility decisions; some 2607 judgments on the merits were delivered!
+We have therefore selected a few ‘hot topics’ and some of the most important cases that have come before the Court.
 These leading cases will illustrate how the Court approaches human rights, what principles have been developed in its case-law, and what their impact on the legal order of the States can be.
 At the same time, the discussion of the cases will make you familiar with the procedure followed under the European Convention.

 Objectives of the course:

 The course ‘European Convention of Human Rights’ seeks to explore the background and contents of the European Convention of Human Rights and to provide an overview of the case-law of the European Court of Human Rights in Strasbourg.

 The following achievement levels apply with regard to the course: